Congested Districts Board for Ireland

-The Congested Districts Board for Ireland was established by The Rt.
-Hon.
-A.J.
-Balfour, P.C., M.P., the Chief Secretary, in 1891 to alleviate poverty and congested living conditions in the west and parts of the northwest of Ireland.
+The Congested Districts Board for Ireland was established by Arthur Balfour, the Chief Secretary for Ireland, in 1891 to alleviate poverty and congested living conditions in the west and parts of the northwest of Ireland.

 William Lawson Micks worked with the Congested Districts Board (C.D.B.) for the full term of its existence, first as Secretary and from 1909 as a member.
 The board was dissolved in 1923 by the new Government of the Irish Free State, and its staff absorbed into the Irish Land Commission when its functions were assumed by the Department of Fisheries and Rural Industries.

 The C.D.B. was part of the Conservative policy of Constructive Unionism or 'killing Home Rule with kindness'.

 Its purpose was to alleviate poverty by paying for public works, such as building piers for small ports on the west coast, to assist fishing, modernising farming methods or sponsoring local factories to give employment and stop emigration from Ireland – the wider effect would see indigenous (and non-Government funded) initiatives.
 In the Aran Islands, a knitwear industry was established which to this day provides Aran knitwear on a commercial basis using local skilled knitters and designers.
 Regions under the Board's authority were areas where the rateable valuation was less than 30 shillings.
 The entire area which was so categorised came to 3500000 acre in 1901 with a population of 550,000.

 Funds for the C.D.B. came from the Church of Ireland, but by 1912 other funds had been allocated and its assets totalled £530,000 (equivalent to £40 million at 2010 values).

 Following the Land Purchase (Ireland) Act 1903, the C.D.B. was authorised to purchase extra land from large estates to enlarge the small holdings of tenants.
 In 1909, it was granted compulsory powers of purchase and began redistributing over 1,000 estates totalling 2000000 acre.